pedrolpena/iestelemetry/README.md

 # iestelemetry
-# A program to download data from URI CPIES/PIES/IES
+# A platform independent program to download data from URI CPIES/PIES/IES via acoustic telemetry.
+This program has been tested on Windows, Mac OSX and Linux.

 ------------------------
 ********Data Tab********